 PCB designers work for electronic component and semiconductor manufacturers by designing circuit boards for electronic products.
-These jobs usually require a degree, and employment opportunities in this field are expected to decrease slightly.
+These jobs usually require a degree, and employment opportunities in this field are expected to have little change.

 A printed circuit board (PCB) designer uses computer programs to design circuit boards, which are used in computers, electronics, cell phones and other electronics.
 Job requirements vary by employer, but PCB design is often taught as part of electronic drafting or engineering programs, which are offered at the undergraduate levels.

 |Required Education||Varies; associate's or bachelor's degree might be required|

 |Projected Job Growth*||0% between 2018 and 2028 (for all electrical and electronics engineering technicians)|

 |Average Salary (2018)*||$64,330 (for all electrical and electronics engineering technicians)|

 Source: *U.S. Bureau of Labor Statistics

 Job Description of a Printed Circuit Board Designer

 PCB designers often work for electronic component or semiconductor manufacturers.
 They design the circuit boards that are often green in color and used in electronic products.
 They must integrate circuits and computer microchips into the design of their boards, for use in products such as cell phones, appliances and computers.

 PCB designers use industry-standard computer software programs to aid and implement the design process.
 During the design process, a PCB designer needs to understand where to place components, conductors and hole mounts, as well as manufacture specifications, circuit routing, schematics and design testing.
 Many of these design processes are in accordance with standards developed by the IPC Designers Council, which develops standards for manufacturers and, in some cases, partners with educators to assist with PCB design courses (www.ipc.org).